bfritscher/codelabs/codelabs/vue-dev-setup.md

 ## Add Bootstrap and Font Awesome

+Bootstrap is a CSS Gird and Component library.

+Font Awesome provides a large number of free icons.

-Check package.json (before and after)
+Check `package.json` (before and after)

 1. Add dependencies